mongodb/mongodb-kubernetes-operator/docs/users.md

        password: <my-plain-text-password> # corresponds to spec.users.passwordSecretRef.key in the MongoDB CRD ...
      ```
+1. Update the value of `metadata.name` with any name for this secret.
-1. Update `metadata.name` with the name of the secret and `stringData.password` with the user's password.
+1. Update the value of `stringData.password` with the user's password.
 1. Save the secret with a `.yaml` file extension.
 1. Apply the secret in Kubernetes:
    ```